melanievogel/esm-bot/README.md

 The application can be deployed e.g., on a linux server via *screen* tool.

+## Context: Availability Study

+This project was part of my bachelor thesis where the use case was to conduct a ESM study for the availability of participants during the day.
+Availability in this context means the availability to consider taking phone calls or answering text messages during the day.
+By starting the chatbot, a survey consisting of three parts will be conducted:

+### 1. Part: Demographical Data
+Like in every research study, first the demographical data of the participants are collected and stored in the database.
+The quesions include:
+* ...
+* ...

+### 2. Part: The Questions
+The main part consists of repeating questions during the day for a period of 5 days.
+During the day participants will be asked the same questions to different points in time to get their emotions at that point of time.
+The repeating questions include:
+* ...
+* ...
+* ...

+### 3. Part: Satisfaction Survey
+After the study was conducted the particpants got asked about the over satisfaction with the chatbot.

+The same study set up was done for a control group using a native smartphone application.

 ## License

 This project is licensed under the MIT License.